henrik7264/CPP_Actors/README.md

 Scheduler::once(...)
 Scheduler::repeat(...)
 Scheduler::remove(...)

-Timer_t t1 = Timer::getInstance(...)
+Scheduler::timer(...)

 Statemachine_t sm = STATEMACHINE(...)
 ```

 Observe how the functions are organized into logical groups.
 This makes it very easy to understand and use them.
-Only Timer and Statemachine are a bit different due to their nature.
+Only Statemachines are a bit different due to their nature.

 ### Logging
 Logging is fundamentally a debugging facility that allows the programmer to printout information